nschloe/github-trends/CODE_OF_CONDUCT.md

-# stargraph Code of Conduct
+# gh-trends Code of Conduct

 ## Our Pledge